By Damon Poeter

 Remember that, when you want to sell your home, your agenda in making any improvements is to encourage more bids and offers so you can close on a sale, not necessarily to directly profit from a higher listing price.
 Keep your expenses low and your home improvement plan strategic, opting for low-cost, easy-to-do projects instead of big, expensive ones.

 Matthew Angel serves as an advice director at USAA, focusing on the personal finance tenets of short-term saving and home advice.
 Matthew holds professional credentials including a CERTIFIED FINANCIAL PLANNER™ designation, AAMS® and a Master of Business Administration degree from the University of Texas at San Antonio.
-Matthew’s history at USAA includes seven years serving members as a financial planner and leading teams of financial professionals to help members achieve financial security.
+Matthew’s history at USAA includes serving members as a financial planner and leading teams of financial professionals to help members achieve financial security.
 Outside of work, Matthew enjoys hunting and riding motorcycles and is a proud husband and father to four kids.